ashbig/ashbig.github.io/README.md

 * Research Associate III, `2011-2013`
  - Immediate growth of Core operations upon hire; decreasing order fulfillment from 3 months to 10 business days.
  - Implementation of direct customer and researcher interactions to provide accurate plasmids and sequencing data to the user or purchaser.
  - Streamlining and improvement of lab protocols, sample management and distribution methods.
-Distribution costs decreased by 5%(xx) and output rose X % .
+Distribution costs decreased over 5 % and output rose 55 % .
  - Retrieval, arraying, culturing, curation, maintenance, recovery and distribution of plasmid clones from a bacterial library of over 300,000 constructs.
  - Operation and maintenance of high throughput robotics and sequencing instruments.
  - Sample management of over 15,000 records for use in a team environment.